After 90-day reprieve, FinCEN extends beneficial ownership relief 30 days for rollover products

 The genesis of the latest 30-day extension dates back nearly four months to a persnickety piece of FinCEN guidance meant to illumine and ease implementation – but ended up bringing more consternation than clarity.

-At issue is that roughly a month before the May 11 compliance deadline, FinCEN on April 3 released a set of questions and answers (Q&As) that, while meant to ease fears, promote compliance and address niggling details, has introduced a host of unexpected snags, including new uncertainty about how federal regulators could deem compliance practices “reasonable” and if they should even be able to make those judgments in the first place.
+At issue is that roughly a month before the May 11 compliance deadline, FinCEN on April 3 released a set of questions and answers (Q&As) that, while meant to ease fears, promote compliance and address niggling details, had at the time introduced a host of unexpected snags, including new uncertainty about how federal regulators could deem compliance practices “reasonable” and if examiners should even be able to make those judgments in the first place.

 We hope you enjoyed this unlocked piece of ACFCS content.
 Want to get access to more?
 Curious about the incredible benefits of becoming an ACFCS member or the cache of becoming CFCS-certified?
 Well, we have a lot more to show you!